 Glen Rock is a very small borough located in the state of Pennsylvania.
 With a population of 2,065 people and two constituent neighborhoods, Glen Rock is the 597th largest community in Pennsylvania.
-Much of the housing stock in Glen Rock was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Glen Rock has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Glen Rock is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Glen Rock is a borough of sales and office workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Glen Rock who work in sales jobs (14.98%), office and administrative support (11.21%), and management occupations (6.32%).
+Unlike some boroughs, Glen Rock isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Glen Rock are a mix of both white- and blue-collar jobs.
+Overall, Glen Rock is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Glen Rock who work in sales jobs (14.16%), office and administrative support (11.42%), and management occupations (8.67%).

 Also of interest is that Glen Rock has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Glen Rock are slightly better educated than the national average of 21.84% for all cities and towns, with 24.19% of adults in Glen Rock having a bachelor's degree or advanced degree.
+The percentage of people in Glen Rock who are college-educated is somewhat higher than the average US community of 21.84%: 27.26% of adults in Glen Rock have at least a bachelor's degree.

 The people who call Glen Rock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glen Rock residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Glen Rock include German, Irish, Polish, Italian, and English.
+Important ancestries of people in Glen Rock include German, Irish, English, Polish, and Italian.

 The most common language spoken in Glen Rock is English.
 Other important languages spoken here include Polish and Italian.